nvtuanqti212/bistro-aws-cdk/README.md

 - `-c dockerRepositoryName=<ecr_repo>`: Name of the Docker repository.
 - `-c dockerImageTag=<img_tag>`: Tag for the Docker image.

+In the source, you must come to the directory `src/main/java/com/myorg/constant/AWSParameter.java`, then replacing `ACCOUNT_ID` with your AWS account id.

 Now opening your cmd at where the directory contains CDK source code and executing respectively below command.

 **Network Service**: